OscarGlo/dpack/README.md

 ## TODO

-- CHANGE EXECUTION TO A CLI

 - execute groups (kind of like context blocks in certain languages)
 - booleans as tags?
 - tail recursive functions
 - execute single command ifs directly
-- debug comments